geraldaungst/exandria-campaign/30 Plot Threads/Port Damali Murders.md

 **What happened:**

-- Hesterian and Xanaphia met at the tavern and celebrated with drinks (paid for with money stolen from Korfel)
+- Hesterian met Xanaphia at the tavern as planned
+- They celebrated with drinks paid for with money stolen from Korfel's gifts to Hesterian
-- Both became heavily intoxicated and went upstairs to the rented room
+- Both became heavily intoxicated and went upstairs to the rented room to sleep
-- Xanaphia had forgotten that Korfel was waiting upstairs
+- Xanaphia had become so intoxicated that she forgot Korfel was waiting upstairs
+- Korfel had grown angry and impatient while waiting
-- When both women entered the room "passionately engaged," Korfel realized he had been lied to about the nature of their relationship
+- When both women entered the room "passionately engaged," Korfel was surprised and realized he had been lied to about the nature of their relationship
-- In a rage at discovering Xanaphia was Hesterian's lover (not just an accomplice), Korfel attacked both women
+- In a rage at discovering Xanaphia was actually Hesterian's lover (not just an accomplice helping her flee with a stable boy), Korfel attacked both women
 - He slashed Hesterian's throat with a knife
-- He beat Xanaphia in a fit of rage, accidentally killing her though he hadn't intended murder
+- He beat Xanaphia in a fit of rage, not intending to kill her but accidentally doing so out of spite
 - Korfel fled the scene, leaving the door open

-### **The Discovery**
+### **The Discovery and Resurrection**

-- The women were found by other tavern lodgers due to the open door
+- The women were found by other tavern lodgers because their door had been left open
-- Another lodger with claimed magical abilities attempted to resurrect both women
+- Another lodger, who claimed to have magical abilities to raise the dead, attempted to save them
-- Xanaphia could not be revived despite multiple attempts
+- They were unable to revive Xanaphia despite trying multiple times
-- Hesterian was successfully brought back, but as a [[Hollow One]] with incomplete memories
+- Hesterian was successfully brought back, but something went wrong in the resurrection
+- She awoke as a [[Hollow One]] with memories of her past life only partially intact
+- **What she remembers:** Who killed her, what her profession had been, who her family was, and who the dead woman lying near her was
-- Hesterian remembers who killed her but not the angry words Korfel spoke during the attack
+- **What she doesn't remember:** The angry words that Korfel spoke during his fit of rage, scolding both women for betraying him
+- She was left with a deep sense of anger and resentment for the man who killed both her and her lover on the night of their supposed escape

 ### **Immediate Aftermath**